OkilSaber/oss-projet/README.md

 This is a simple snake game made in python 3.10 using the pygame library.

-To run the game in dev mode simply run this command:
+To run the game in dev mode run this command:
 ```
 ./script/start.sh
 ```